Melancholi/WeatherWreck/README.md

 <b>OPTION 2:</b> Deploy using the artifact

-<b>OPTION 2.1 </b> Getting from your own tag
+> <b>OPTION 2.1 </b> Using from your own tag
-1. `git checkout main` or staging
+> 1. `git checkout main` or staging
-2. Make a tag to trigger the build-app-artifact `git tag -a tag_name -m "description"`
+> 2. Make a tag to trigger the build-app-artifact `git tag -a tag_name -m "description"`
-3. Push the tag `git push orgin tag_name`
+> 3. Push the tag `git push orgin tag_name`
-4.
+> 4. Then, going to the repository for this project on gitlab, access the tags by going to <b> Code > Tags </b>.
+> 5. On your tag, click the download and download the artifact for the <b> build-app-artifact </b>

+> <b>OPTION 2.2</b> Use one of our tags
+> Repeating the steps from the <b>Option 2.1</b>, get the most recent tag and download it's artifact for the build-app-artifact.

+### Deploying the artifact
-1. Get the artifact from the most recent `build-app-artifact` job.
+6. Get the artifact from the most recent `build-app-artifact` job.
-2. Pass it to the aws
+7. Pass it to the aws
 `scp -r -i <your-private-key-to-your-aws> WeatherWreck.tar.gz bitnami@15.157.61.228:~`
-3. Now log into your AWS console and extract the folder `tar -xvf WeatherWreck.tar.gz`
+8. Now log into your AWS console and extract the folder `tar -xvf WeatherWreck.tar.gz`
+NOTE: We assume that you already set up your .env in your aws server that points to the production database.
+If you already set it up, don't worry, extracting the updated folders won't overwrite that file.
-4. Then, simply `cd WeatherWreck/server && NODE_ENV=production PORT=3001 bin/www.js` to start the server, or `cd WeatherWreck/server && NODE_ENV=production PORT=3001 forever restart bin/www.js` if you already have it running.
+9. Then, simply `cd WeatherWreck/server && NODE_ENV=production PORT=3001 bin/www.js` to start the server, or `cd WeatherWreck/server && NODE_ENV=production PORT=3001 forever restart bin/www.js` if you already have it running.
-5. Then, go to the address passed at the top of these steps and voila!
+10. Then, go to the address passed at the top of these steps and voila!
 You're web application is deployed!

 ## UI Screenshots